isabella232/dynamic-media-classic.en-1/help/adding-media-portal-users.md

 **Edit user information** Enter up-to-date information about a user.
 See Edit user information.

-**Create user-defined fields** Create custom, user-defined metadata fields to help organize assets in the Scene7 Publishing System.
+**Create user-defined fields** Create custom, user-defined metadata fields to help organize assets in the Dynamic Media Classic.
 The fields can also be activated or deactivated, as necessary.

 See [User-Defined Fields](application-setup.md#user_defined_fields).